Online Conduct Policy

 - Other Activities – Engaging in activities, whether lawful or unlawful, that the Supplier determines to be harmful to its members, operations, reputation, goodwill, or public relations.

 The Supplier will not, as an ordinary practice, monitor the communications of its Clients to ensure that they comply with the Supplier’s policy or applicable law.
-However, when the Supplier becomes aware of harmful activities it may take any action to stop the harmful activity, including but not limited to removing information, shutting down a Client’s Website, implementing screening software designed to block offending transmissions, denying access to the internet, or take any other action it deems appropriate in accordance with the Agreement.
+However, when the Supplier becomes aware of harmful activities it may take any action to stop the harmful activity, including but not limited to removing information, shutting down a Client’s Website, implementing screening software designed to block offending transmissions, or take any other action it deems appropriate in accordance with the Agreement.